machine learning for

 2022 Excellence Award for Graduate Student, ACS Chemical Computing Group

-MolSSI Software Fellow ($50,000 to support molecular science software development in MolSSI)
+MolSSI Software Fellow (NSF fund for open-source software development in MolSSI)

 2021 Best Poster Award, International Symposium on Machine Learning in Quantum Chemistry